Sorcerer (Dungeons & Dragons): Dungeons & Dragons 5th edition

-Sorcerer are born with an innate magic, one they did not choose but cannot deny. [...]
+Sorcerers are born with an innate magic, one they did not choose but cannot deny. [...]
 Most sorcerers find themselves drawn to a life of adventure sooner rather than later.
 The magic in their veins does not like to lie dormant.
 Those who don't learn to channel their power may find their gifts spilling out anyway, in unexpected and often unpleasant ways.

 The sorcerer was included as a character class in the 5th edition Player's Handbook with different subclasses defined by Sorcerous Origin.
 They are given two Sorcerous Origins to choose from: Draconic Bloodline and Wild Magic.
 Several sourcebooks since the launch of 5th edition have expanded the number of origin options.
 Sword Coast Adventurer's Guide (2015) added the Sorcerous Origin of Storm Sorcery, which was then reprinted in Xanathar's Guide to Everything (2017) along with two new options: Divine Soul and Shadow Magic.
 Tasha's Cauldron of Everything (2020) added two more origins: Aberrant Mind and Clockwork Soul.

 Draconic Bloodline sorcery draws its power from a draconic magic in the character's blood, imbuing the sorcerer with certain traits of that particular dragon type.
 Wild Magic sorcery draws its power from the chaos of wild magic giving the character unpredictable, but powerful, spell effects.
 Storm Sorcery draws the power of the storm, giving sorcerers the power to control the weather.
 Divine Souls draw their power from a divine source which grants them healing abilities.
 Shadow Magic comes from the Shadowfell which taints the user with the power of darkness and shadows.